Claude Haiku 4.5 vs MAI-Code-1-Flash

 The capability footprint differs most on vision: Claude Haiku 4.5, multimodal input: Claude Haiku 4.5, reasoning mode: MAI-Code-1-Flash, function calling: Claude Haiku 4.5, structured outputs: Claude Haiku 4.5, and code execution: Claude Haiku 4.5.
 Both models share tool use, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Choose Claude Haiku 4.5 when coding workflow support and broader provider choice are central to the workload.
-Choose MAI-Code-1-Flash when coding workflow support are more important.
+Choose MAI-Code-1-Flash when coding workflow support, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ